mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 As mentioned previously, you should send date properties to Mixpanel as UTC time.
 Date properties are one of the five data types Mixpanel accepts.

-For this type of property, Mixpanel recommends an iso-formatted date string (YYYY-MM-DDTHH:mm:ss) to use in your Mixpanel reports.
+For this type of property, Mixpanel recommends an ISO-formatted date string (YYYY-MM-DDTHH:mm:ss) to use in your Mixpanel reports.

 Below are some code examples from Mixpanel's client-side libraries that allow you to send a property to Mixpanel with a correctly formatted UTC timestamp.